 • Christina de Bellaigue, University of Oxford

-• Claire Judde de Larivière, University of Toulouse (Chair)
+• Claire Judde de Larivière, Université de Toulouse - Birkbeck College, University of London (Chair)

 • Renaud Morieux, University of Cambridge